Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-As discussed in Sec.~\ref{sec_srgf}, there are two possible approaches when doing projection depending on how the intrinsic state is obtained: projection after or before variation.
-In the case of angular momentum projection and in the strong deformation limit \cite{(Bec70),Man75}, the projection after variation leads to rotational bands with energies following the $I(I+1)$ rule with the Peierls-Yoccoz moment of inertia \cite{(Pei57a),(Yoc57)}.
-On the other hand, variation after projection leads to the self-consistent cranking model with intrinsic states obtained from a constrained calculation on $\langle \hat{J}_{x}\rangle=\sqrt{I(I+1)}$ (i.e. each angular momentum $I$ has its own intrinsic state $|\varphi (I)\rangle$).
-The intrinsic states obtained in this approach break time-reversal invariance because $J_{x}$ is a time-odd operator.
-The rotational band obtained in the variation-after-projection approach in the strong deformation limit (i.e. the cranking approach) also follows the $I(I+1)$ rule, but this time with the Thouless-Valatin moment of inertia \cite{(Tho62)}.
-Until recently, most of the angular momentum projected calculations were of the projection after variation type with intrinsic states preserving time-reversal invariance.
-As a consequence, the rotational bands obtained were stretched with respect to experiment by a typical factor of 1.4 \cite{(Rod02c),LI-Zhipan2012_PRC86-034334}, a consequence of implicitly using the Peierls-Yoccoz moment of inertia instead of the Thouless-Valatin one.
-In order to overcome this difficulty, the use of time-reversal breaking intrinsic states is required.
-Calculations with HFB cranking intrinsic states have been carried out with the Gogny force by Borrajo, Rodriguez {\it et al} in \cite{Borrajo2015,Egido2016} [see also \cite{Rodriguez2016} for an analysis of the different moments of inertia obtained in the different approaches].
-In \cite{Egido2016}, collective and single-particle degrees of freedom were studied in the nucleus $^{44}$S. Intrinsic wave functions $|\varphi (\beta,\gamma)\rangle_{\omega}$ of the HFB type with quadrupole deformation parameters $\beta$ and $\gamma$, and obtained at different angular frequencies $\omega$ were used in a configuration mixing calculation including projection to good particle number and angular momentum.
-The consideration of cranking states improves notably the description of moments of inertia and the inclusion of states with $\gamma$ in the interval $-60 < \gamma < 120$ allows to consider two quasiparticle excitation like states which are present in the experimental spectrum of $^{44}$S.
+Cranked HF states were employed as early as in \citeasnoun{(Bay84a)} with a simple Skyrme like interaction (BKN+Coulomb).
+They were also used as intrinsic states in a full three-dimensional angular-momentum projection with the Skyrme SLy4 force to analyze (i) band termination in nuclei around $A=44$ \cite{(Zdu07c)} and (ii) angular-momentum projection in $^{156}$Gd and $^{155}$Er \cite{(Zdu07d)}.
+Later, calculations with HFB cranking intrinsic states were carried out with the Gogny force in \citeasnoun{Borrajo2015,Egido2016} [see also \citeasnoun{Rodriguez2016} for an analysis of the different moments of inertia obtained in the different approaches].
+In \citeasnoun{Egido2016}, collective and single-particle degrees of freedom were studied in the nucleus $^{44}$S. Intrinsic wave functions $|\Phi (\beta,\gamma,\omega)\rangle$ of the HFB type with quadrupole deformation parameters $\beta$ and $\gamma$, and obtained at different angular frequencies $\omega$ were used in a configuration mixing calculation including projection on good particle number and angular momentum (see {\Fig}~\ref{Fig:Egido2016}).
+The consideration of cranking states improves notably the description of moments of inertia, whereas inclusion of states with deformation $\gamma$ in the full interval of $-60^\circ\leq\gamma\leq120^\circ$ allows for considering two-quasiparticle excitation like those that are present in the experimental spectrum of $^{44}$S.